Naught00/dotfiles/README.md

 This is my dotfile repository.
 I have done my best to make sure the script will work under most Linux distros regardless of configuration.

 - Scripts are located in `/.bin`
-This repo contains dotfiles for:
+This repo contains dotfiles for some of the software that I most commonly use:
   - vim
   - i3-gaps
   - rofi